fbennett/quizzer/README.md

 simple [code
 sample](http://chetan0389.blogspot.jp/2013/06/quiz-using-htmlcss-jquery-xml-javascript.html)
 posted by Chetan Jain.
-The code has been refactored and extended considerably for this project, but I gratefully acknowledge that it was the starting point for this frolic.
+The code has been refactored and extended considerably for this project, but I gratefully acknowledge the starting point for this frolic.

 ## Basic Installation